MSci Medical Physiology / Course details

 - Oral communication

-- Students are encouraged to answer questions during lectures.
+- Students are encouraged to answer questions during lectures/workshops.

-- This is a final year unit and the lecture content is provided by research-active academics with emphasis on current research.
-Students are encouraged to read around the subject and, in addition to their own literature-based research, are directed to additional scientific papers to enhance their knowledge.
+- Lecture content is research-led with an emphasis on current research, and students are encouraged to read around the subject.
+In addition to their own literature-based research, students are directed to additional scientific papers to enhance their knowledge.

 - Written communication